-Cynthia Newsome is the Midday Anchor for 41 Action News.
-Cynthia came to 41 Action News in January of 1997.
+Cynthia came to KSHB 41 in January of 1997.
 Prior to that, she was in Oklahoma City for 13 years serving as Weekend Anchor at KWTV Channel 9, and a reporter at KFOR-TV and WKY Radio.

 Cynthia is an award-winning journalist.
 In 2012 she was inducted into the Silver Circle of the Mid-America National Association of Television Arts and Sciences for Excellence in Broadcasting and Community Service.
 In 2008 her Radon Awareness and Lung Cancer reports captured First Place in the American Cancer Society High Plains Division's media awards for Community Awareness.
 The Kansas Association of Broadcasters awarded Cynthia Third Place for In-Depth Reporting for her 2007 investigation exposing mold at Central High School.